-I tried to install NodeMCU with the help of my article from january 2015, but had some problems to do so.
+I tried to install NodeMCU on an ESP8266 with the help of my article from January 2015 but I had some problems to do so.
 So I write a new article with a new approach, which works today.
-I also try to provide all new informations in englisch, because my site statistics say most of my visitors came from EU.

-First we need the NodeMCU firmware.
-In the previous article you could download a pre-build binary from the GIT repository.
-I didn’t found a pre-build firmware on the repository today, so we have to build our own.
+First, we need the NodeMCU firmware.
+In the previous article, you could download a pre-built binary from the GIT repository.
+I didn’t found a pre-built firmware on the repository today, so we have to build our own.
 Luckily there is an easy online firmware builder: nodemcu-build.com.

-You have to enter a real email address, because you get your firmware download links via mail.
+You have to enter a real email address because you get your firmware download link via mail.
 I choose the master branch for my build and leave the default modules checked for a quick test.
 Then you have to click the “Start your build” button on the bottom of the page and wait until you got mail.
 I got two versions in the mail.
-One is labeled as an integer version and one as a float.
-For this article I’m using the integer one.
+One is labeled as an integer version and one as a float version.
+For this article, I’m using the integer one.

 To flash the actual firmware I used a tool called nodemcu-flasher.
 I downloaded the 64bit version.

-- you connected your ESP-01 module to your serial interface
+- Connect your ESP-01 module to your serial interface

-- GPIO0 is set to ground and was at ground on power-up
+- Set your GPIO0 to GND on power-up

-- CH_PD is set to VCC to enable the module
+- Set CH_PD to VCC for enabling the module

-- your serial interface is recognized by your OS
+- Check that your serial interface is recognized by your OS

 Now you can start the nodemcu-flasher.
-By default it will flash an integrated NodeMCU firmware, which can be outdated.
+The tool will flash an integrated NodeMCU firmware by default, which can be outdated.
 Go to the “Config”-tab to select the new firmware you just created in the step before.

 Go to the “Operation”-tab and press the “Flash (F)” button to start the flash operation.
 The AP MAC and STA MAC should display correct values.
-If not and the progress bar don’t move, turn your module off and on again to enable flash mode.
-In flash mode wait until the progress bar is completely filled.
+If not and the progress bar doesn’t move, turn your module off and on again to enable flash mode.
+You should wait until the progress bar is fully filled during the flash operation.

 Check your firmware

 After flashing we need to check if the firmware is working.
-Turn off your ESP-01 module and remove GPIO0 from ground then power it on again.
-Connect with an terminal software to the serial interface which connects to your module.
+First of all, turn off your ESP-01 module.
+Furthermore, remove GPIO0 from the ground so we can start the normal operational mode.
+Finally, power the module on again.
+Connect with your terminal software to the serial interface which connects to your module.
 The baud rate has to be 9600.

-For testing purpose I connected an red LED and a 470Ohm resistor in series to ground on GPIO2.
-In your terminal software you set GPIO2 to an output.
+For testing purposes, I connected a red LED and a 470Ohm resistor in series to ground on GPIO2.
+In your terminal software, you set GPIO2 to an output.
 The GPIO2 has the IO pin defined to 4!
 Your terminal should show something like this:

 If you can control the LED with this commands, congratulations, your NodeMCU firmware works.